 Have a Plan In Place Before Discussing Figures

 An important part of the planning doesn’t have to be limited to memorial service planning, but to set out a budget before engaging in discussions.
 As morbid as it might seem, certain instances could permit planning in advance or in some cases the loved one may have already made pre-paid arrangements, in which case you should find out details about the arrangements to avoid paying double.
 If not, depending on how much disposable income you have you can roughly set aside allocations for the service, the burial and the wake.
-Most firms that deal with such matters offer various packages and payments that could be made in instalments.
+Most firms that deal with such matters offer various packages and payments that could be made in installments.

 Try To Do Things on a Smaller Scale and By Yourself